Safely Resuming Care

 Sponsorship Request Application

-At Dignity Health Heart and Vascular Institute of Greater Sacramento, skilled cardiac surgeons offer heart valve replacement in Sacramento and the surrounding areas.
-Our state-of-the-art facilities, including the Advanced Heart Disease Clinic, is equipped to provide the latest care.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, skilled cardiovascular surgeons offer heart valve replacement in Sacramento and the surrounding areas.
+Our state-of-the-art cardiology facilities, including the Advanced Heart Disease Clinic, is equipped to provide the latest care.

-To learn more about the expert valve procedures we offer, Find a Doctor at Dignity Health.
+To learn more about the expert valve cardiology procedures we offer, Find a Heart Doctor at Dignity Health.

-You may be eligible for minimally invasivetranscatheter aortic valve replacement (TAVR) if open heart surgery is not recommended.
-This less-invasive procedure restores blood flow to the rest of your body.
+You may be eligible for minimally invasive transcatheter aortic valve replacement (TAVR) if open heart surgery is not recommended.
+This less-invasive cardiology procedure restores blood flow to the rest of your body.
 It can improve the symptoms of aortic valve stenosis and related complications, including chest pain, heart failure, an irregular heartbeat, and fainting episodes.

 This procedure will performed by an experienced surgeon at Dignity Health’s Mercy General Hospital.
 There are three types of heart valve replacement: